Ticker

 7. Surround Yourself with People That Support You

-The people you spend your time with either can reduce your confidence or grow it back.
-Find yourself around those who
+• The people you spend your time with can reduce your confidence or grow it back.
+Find yourself around those who listen to you without judgment.

 • Encourage you